 Infrastructure can dictate how well the EMR strategy is built for effectiveness, sustainability and robustness.
 Emergencies happen around the clock, illnesses do not wait for downtime, and therefore ensuring 24x7x365 availability is crucial.

 In addition to physical infrastructure security, access to the Infrastructure should be closely monitored.
 Ensuring unique identifiers for each patient, in addition to each physician, nurse, or individual who may require access to such records should be tightly administered.
 This is a proactive step to thwart off unwanted security breaches.

-The most elaborate Electronic Medical Records systems should contain historic data and records of past treatments and prescriptions, in addition to current treatment solutions, all of which should be available to every practitioner in order to save time and streamline the process of cross checking for critical and life threatening errors.
-This is in no way a full proof system, as it is still in early development, and records should be double-checked for human error.
+The most elaborate Electronic Medical Records systems should contain historic data and records of past treatments and prescriptions, in addition to current treatment solutions, all of which should be available to every practitioner in order to save time and streamline the process of cross-checking for critical and life-threatening errors.
+This is in no way a foolproof system, as it is still in early development, and records should be double-checked for human error.

 Change Management –

 There should be a skilled workforce for maintaining the records in the EMR system.
 It should be updated in a timely manner, as well as accessible to both physicians and patients.